Fall in Love with the Problem, Not the Solution

 If WOM is not working well enough, trying to accelerate it with a referral program may work.

-“Going global” as a strategy is dependent on where you start.
+âGoing globalâ as a strategy is dependent on where you start.
 If your company is based in the US, you may become a market leader long before you even think about the global market.
 If you start in a small place (like Israel, Estonia, or Sweden), your backyard market is too small and therefore you have to think about going global very, very early in your journey.

 If your home base is a small country, then you should be thinking global before you even start.

 The following might change over the years, but the top five markets are nearly always the same.
 Google: the US and then Brazil, India, and the UK YouTube: US and then Russia, Brazil, and Japan Facebook: US and then Vietnam, Brazil, and UK WhatsApp: Brazil and then India, Mexico, and Indonesia Instagram: US, Brazil, Russia, and Italy Waze: US, France, and Brazil Moovit: Brazil, Turkey, Italy, and US Uber: US, Brazil, Mexico, and UK Got the picture?
-There are some countries here that probably didn’t even cross your mind as a target for expansion.
-But if you think about it, there are 210 million people in Brazil, 1.3 billion in India, 275 million in Indonesia, and 115 million in Mexico—these are not small countries!
+There are some countries here that probably didnât even cross your mind as a target for expansion.
+But if you think about it, there are 210 million people in Brazil, 1.3 billion in India, 275 million in Indonesia, and 115 million in Mexicoâthese are not small countries!

 In order to do business, small countries need to adapt to large places.
-Large places, by contrast, can be nearly self-sufficient in terms of business and therefore don’t need to adapt to the rest of the world; the rest of the world is more likely to adapt to them.
-The result is nearly always the same: Start-ups that were born in a small place figure out their globalization early
+Large places, by contrast, can be nearly self-sufficient in terms of business and therefore donât need to adapt to the rest of the world; the rest of the world is more likely to adapt to them.
+The result is nearly always the same: Start-ups that were born in a small place figure out their globalization early⊠and for good reason.
+If you live in a country with a small market, as soon as you figure out PMF, or even before youâve completed it, you need to go to a new and larger market.
+If you are in a large market, say the US, you start in your hometown, then you go to San Francisco, and then build one metro area at a time.

-If you are coming from a small place and you aim to become a global market leader, then after two to three product iterations, even when it is not good enough yet (but it’s starting to look like it is going to get good enough), your learning and improvement will become much more significant in the large target market and not with more iterations in your small home market.
+If you are coming from a small place and you aim to become a global market leader, then after two to three product iterations, even when it is not good enough yet (but itâs starting to look like it is going to get good enough), your learning and improvement will become much more significant in the large target market and not with more iterations in your small home market.

 Your go-to-market strategy is also based on your funding: The poor start-up formula: Go to a significant country where it is easy to win.
 The rich start-up formula: Go to a country that will make the biggest impact and serve as a stellar reference.
-Regardless of where your start-up fits, don’t forget that you must make mistakes fast.
+Regardless of where your start-up fits, donât forget that you must make mistakes fast.
 That means go in parallel to several countries with the underlying assumption that there are no market specifics (like regulation or infrastructure) to trip you up.

 These four markets (the US, China, Japan, and the UK) are the most challenging for a few reasons.
 They are large and influential and, as such, they are the most attractive markets for many companies.
 Their attractiveness results in a lot of competition with a high customer acquisition cost.
 All of the marketing tools are expensive.
 On top of that, some markets will require a very different cultural approach.